-(Though, honestly, the kids do still get sick!)
+(However, my kids do still get sick!)

-TIP: Find my favorite Elderberry Syrups for kids and a full explanation of how to use them.
+Find my favorite Elderberry Syrups for kids and a full explanation of how to use them.

 Toddlers (and babies) put their hands in their mouths a lot.
 They touch their faces all day long.
-They are in contact with toys that other kids have had near their faces regularly.
-Which means that hand washing—and a lot of it—is essential.
+They are in contact with toys that other kids have had near their faces regularly, which means that hand washing—and a lot of it—is essential.

 Hand washing is likely the single best thing you can do to keep your kids healthy.

-Tips for Washing Little Kids Hands
+Tips for Washing Little Kids’ Hands

 Remember these pointers with hand washing and little kids.

-- Wash hands when they get home from school, daycare, or the library.
+- Wash hands when they get home from school, day care, or the library.

 - Wash hands when they are about to eat a meal.